EPM 101Planning & Budgeting

 Organizations that succeed strike a balance between structure and flexibility.

-The Role of Planning and Budgeting Software
+The Role of Planning Software

 Planning and budgeting software exists to support scale, speed and collaboration.
+These systems provide a centralized data model, structured workflows and version control.

 The purpose of planning software is not to automate thinking.
 It is to remove friction so thinking can happen faster and with better information.

-Common Misconceptions About Planning and Budgeting
+Common Misconceptions

-• Planning is not the same as predicting the future.
+Planning is not the same as predicting the future.

-• Budgets are not static contracts immune to change.
+Budgets are not static contracts immune to change.

-• Planning software does not replace judgment or leadership.
+Planning software does not replace judgment or leadership.

-• More detail does not automatically mean better plans.
+More detail does not automatically mean better plans.

 Effective planning emphasizes insight, not precision.

-How Planning and Budgeting Fit Into the Broader Finance Architecture
+How Planning Fits Into Finance Architecture

 Planning and budgeting sit downstream of the financial close and upstream of decision-making.
+Actual results feed planning models.
+Plans inform resource allocation and performance management.

-The Strategic Importance of Planning and Budgeting
+The Strategic Importance of Planning

+Planning and budgeting shape how organizations behave.
 They influence incentives, priorities and accountability.
 Poorly designed plans encourage gaming and short-term thinking.
-Well-designed plans reinforce strategic alignment and responsible decision-making.
+Well-designed plans reinforce strategic alignment.

 For finance leaders, planning is one of the most powerful levers available to guide the organization.